 A Topic Section of The New Conversations Initiative

-Getting to Yes: Negotiating Agreement Without Giving In (2nd ed.)
+Getting to Yes: Negotiating Agreement Without Giving In (2011 ed.)

 by Roger Fisher, William Ury and Bruce Patton.

 New York: Penguin Books.
-1991.
+2011.

 The authors, members of the Harvard Negotiation Project, have popularized the idea of “win-win” solutions around the world.
 They propose that by understanding your own long-term interests better and by understanding your bargaining opponent’s long-term interests, you can work toward agreements in which everyone gets more of what they want and need.
 These kinds of agreements take more work to create but they are more likely to last than simple “split the difference” compromises.
 A great introduction to negotiation with examples from business and politics.
 According to John Kenneth Galbraith, “This is by far the best thing I’ve ever read about negotiation.
 It is equally relevant for the individual who would like to keep his friends, property, and income and the statesman who would like to keep the peace.”

-Getting Past No : Negotiating in Difficult Situations
+Getting Past No : Negotiating in Difficult Situations by William Ury.

 Excerpt from Amazon.com review: This a must read for anyone that interacts with people.
 William Ury has written a very practical, easily read, guide and process that anyone can use right from the start.
 Not just a ‘business guide’, his five step process is easily applied to everyday situations and with practice is a foundation for much larger negotiations.
 The principles are well defined via a five step process that is demonstrated through examples that are fresh, relevant, understood by common association.
 Much effort has been made to make this text even more memorable than ‘Getting to Yes.’
 Gearing concepts through example gives the reader a sense of self mastery without having to memorize lists.
 The framework builds upon itself with frequent review of previously introduced terms.
 From business to interpersonal communication, this book has something for everyone.

 Difficult Conversations: How to Discuss what Matters Most by Douglas Stone, Bruce Patton, Sheila Heen & Roger Fisher.

 Excerpt from Amazon.com review: We’ve all been there: We know we must confront a coworker, store clerk, or friend about some especially sticky situation–and we know the encounter will be uncomfortable.
 So we repeatedly mull it over until we can no longer put it off, and then finally stumble through the confrontation.
 Difficult Conversations offers advice for handling these unpleasant exchanges in a manner that accomplishes their objective and diminishes the possibility that anyone will be needlessly hurt.
 The authors, associated with Harvard Law School and the Harvard Project on Negotiation, show how such dialogues actually comprise three separate components: the “what happened” conversation (verbalizing what we believe really was said and done), the “feelings” conversation (communicating and acknowledging each party’s emotional impact), and the “identity” conversation (expressing the situation’s underlying personal meaning).